-*These fields are applicable for activities that require entry of personally-identifiable information.

-For each strategy and activity, Tables 5-7 identify whether CBOs will be expected to enter individual-level client records and personally-identifiable information (PII).
-PII is any data that could potentially identify a specific individual.
-Any information that can be used to distinguish one person from another and can be used to deanonymize previously anonymous data is considered PII.
-In situations where individual client records are required but PII is not, agencies will be able to leave the first and last name fields blank.

-Tables 5-7 also identify whether select DVP staff (described under Data Access) will be able to view individual-level client records and PII for purposes of data quality assurance, process evaluation, and service coordination For minor clients whose parent/guardian do not consent to share information with the DVP, CBOs will have the option of using unique identifiers in lieu of PII.
+For each strategy and activity, Tables 2-5 identify whether CBOs are expected to enter individual-level and group-level service delivery data.
+For CBOs that are expected to enter individual-level data, Tables 2-5 also identify whether personally-identifiable information (PII) is entered.
+PII is any information that can be used to distinguish one person from another and can be used to deanonymize previously anonymous data is considered PII.
+In situations where individual client records are required but PII is not, and for minor clients whose parent/guardian do not consent to share information with the DVP, CBOs will have the option of using unique identifiers in lieu of PII.
 Unique identifiers are numeric codes that link to a key with client names and dates of birth by CBOs outside the Apricot 360 database.
 Evaluation of CBOs in the DVP network will not be contingent on the rate of consent.
 If a CBO has a consent rate that is less than 80%, the DVP will work with the CBO to explore options for increasing rates.
 As is current policy, CBOs are required to submit ancillary data during an onsite program monitoring visit to ensure that the service delivery and outcomes, for which DVP has contracted, are accurately reflected and are being achieved.

-Table 5.
-Entry and visibility of individual-level client records and PII for the DVP’s group and gun violence strategy.
+Table 2.
+Categories of data entered in Apricot 360 for the DVP’s group violence strategy.